ArnavPallapotu/student/_posts/2025-11-07-finalreview-natm.md

   <div class="feedback-card positive">
     <h3>Positive Feedback</h3>
     <p>Many people said our lessons were engaging and fun to follow.
-Several visitors left nice comments about how clearly we explained the material and how the gamified format made the experience more enjoyable.</p>
+Visitors left nice comments about how clearly we explained the material and how the gamified format made the experience more enjoyable.</p>
   </div>

   <div class="feedback-card constructive">